 🚢 Interisland shipping is a type of freight transportation solution wherein goods and products are transported from one island to another.
 Interisland shipping can either be in the form of container shipping or roro (roll on roll off) transportation.
 In the Philippines, roro shipping is the more popular option for domestic requirements because it is more convenient and affordable.

 What is the roll on roll off process?

 🚢 The roll on roll off (roro) shipping process involves driving a delivery truck into the roro vessel and then driving it out once the ship reaches its destination.
 This is a convenient method of transporting goods across various islands and can be a great help in an archipelagic country such as the Philippines.

 What are some freight transportation service providers in the Philippines?

-🚛 There are many freight transportation providers in the Philippines.
+🚢 There are many freight transportation providers in the Philippines.
 RLH offers point to point trucking services to any destination in the Philippines.
 2GO is another freight transportation service provider that can provide trucking solutions to any place in the country.
 They are especially known for their sea transportation capabilities.
 Lastly, Transportify is an app-based cargo company that can pick up and deliver to any point in Luzon.
-Soon, they will be launching their interisland service which enables clients to send goods from Luzon to any point in the Philippines.
+They recently launched their interisland service which enables clients to send goods from Luzon to any point in the Philippines.